What are Keywords?

 — building design

 By adding these contextual phrases to your content, you’ll amplify the use of “Houston architect.”
 That’s because you’ve given Google enough clues to make sense of your content.
 If two “Houston architect” pages are trying to rank, and one is packed with contextually-relevant information while the other is not, the one with great context is likely to win.

 With keyword research in hand, you can apply it to your content and on-site optimization.
-Here are the main places you should incorporate your keywords and how often:
+Here are the main places you should incorporate your keywords for local SEO and how often:

 - Once in your title tag

 - Once in your meta description

 - Somewhere in your copy near the top of the page